Dr Mohamed ElGhazaly

 Future research vision

-ElGhazaly is very interested in ageing research.
-Ageing is not currently recognised as a disease, although it underlies many pathologies, including Alzheimer's, cardiovascular diseases, and infections.
-Whilst a lot of people would like to achieve immortality, the main priority in ageing research is to extend healthy lifespan - i.e. reach an old age without the suffering of many diseases.
-ElGhazaly would like to establish his career in ageing research in order to understand how we can promote healthy ageing.
+ElGhazaly is very interested in aging research.
+Aging iscurrently not recognised as a disease, although it underlies many pathologies, including Alzheimer's, cardiovascular diseases, and infections.
+Whilst a lot of people would like to achieve immortality, the main priority in aging research is to extend healthy lifespan - i.e. reach an old age without the suffering of many diseases.
+ElGhazaly would like to establish his career in aging research in order to understand how we can promote healthy aging.
+In Sheffield, he investigated DNA damage and senescence host responses to the typhoid toxin of Salmonella Typhi, a bacterial pathogen that causes acute typhoid fever, chronic infections, and gallbladder carcinoma in low- and middle-income countries.
+His work was published in Nature Communications and Cell Reports.
+Since he developed a keen interest in host-pathogen interactions he decided to explore virology as a new research avenue.
+He is now working on understanding how our innate immunity functions against viruses by using HIV as a tool to understand the underlying mechanisms of innate immune sensing and evasion.
+His research particularly focuses on HIV accessory proteins Vpr/Vpx and their role in regulating host epigenetics in innate immune contexts.

 Key publications